Sensei Dennis H. Fink

 He is certified by the FBI, the New York State Municipal Police Training Council, the New Jersey State Police Training Commission and the Connecticut Police Officer Standards and Training Council as a Defensive Tactics and Firearms Instructor for Police Officers.
 He has taught Defensive Tactics Instructor Courses for the FBI, in which Police Instructors are certified as instructors.

 Fink Sensei has made numerous trips to Japan to continue his study of the martial arts.
 On one of his return visits, in 1985, he received authorization from the Japan Seibukan, in Kyoto (headquarters of the "All Japan Budo Federation") to establish the New York Seibukan.
 Mr. Fink believes you never reach your full potential until the day you die.
 Therefore, everyone is a student and must continue to strive to reach their full potential.
-He has been teaching in Queens, NY over four decades.
+He began teaching in Queens, New York in 1967.

 Please read this welcome message from our chief instructor.